 And after getting invites to a couple of parties this holiday season with just those words on them, I thought, “Is there NOTHING cool for less than $5?”

 It turns out, I could think of a lot of things I like that are less than $5.
-And when I asked Kayla for her suggestions, we decided to make a little gift guide.
+And when I asked Kayla for her suggestions, we decided to make a little gift guide of the best gifts under 5 dollars.
 We both came up with 30 items that ring up at less than $5 and that we’d be more than happy to take home with us.

 And thus, without further ado, we give you:

 1. Parchment Paper – I’ve been converted in recent years to the glory of baking with parchment paper.
 It makes cooking and clean up such a breeze.
-But it’s just a little bit pricy for me (around $4 a roll at the grocery store or Michales).
+But it’s just a little bit pricey for me (around $6 a roll at the grocery store or Michaels).
 As a gift?
 I’d be hoarding this like crazy.

 3. Belt from Forever 21 – Belts are such an easy, quick way to spice up an outfit, the size doesn’t matter much, and I’ve been pleasantly surprised with how well my cheap belts have held up.
 They have tons of options under $5 at Forever 21.